Code Optimization for Framer Website Performance

 Even after implementing script-loading optimisations, your site may still experience performance bottlenecks due to inefficient custom code.
 This is where code profiling and debugging come into play.
 By leveraging browser developer tools and performance analysis platforms, you can pinpoint slow-executing scripts and refine them for a smoother experience.

-Conducting PageSpeed Insights tests as part of your code optimisation for Framer website performance can reveal critical improvements in JavaScript execution and overall efficiency.
+Conducting PageSpeed Insights tests as part of your code optimization for Framer website performance can reveal critical improvements in JavaScript execution and overall efficiency.

 Need a structured approach for an audit?
 Check out How to Conduct a Comprehensive Performance Audit on Your Framer Website.